Spinach is a healthy leafy green vegetable that’s heavily consumed around the world for its vitamins, minerals, protein, and fiber.

 Frequently Asked Questions

-Spinach grows best in humid, moist soil rich in nitrogen.
+Spinach grows best in humid, moist soil that's rich in nitrogen.
 Because it takes so long to grow, it's often simply bought in the supermarkets.

 2. To have a harvest twice a year plant your seeds 4 to 6 weeks before the last expected cold day of spring.
 Then 6 to 8 weeks before the first cold day of fall.